-If the VIF exceeds 10, then there is severe Multicollinearity (Kutner, Nachtsheim and Neter, 2004).
+To test for severity of Multicollinearity, the study adopted the Variance Inflation.
+Factor (VIF) after regression as presented in Table 2 below.
+(Kutner, Nachtsheim and Neter, 2004).
 Table 2 shows that there is no any VIF exceeding 10 and so there is no any severe multicollinearity.

-b) Correlation test
+20 b) Correlation test

 The Spearman correlation test was used to check if some of the variables that were used in the logistic regression were correlated.
-Table 3 depicts the correlation results between variables.
+Table ?? depicts the correlation results between variables.

-Table 3: Correlation results
+21 Table 3: Correlation results